peerkar/liferay-gsearch/README.md

     * Fields to search for and their boosting
     * Suggesters
     * etc.
-* Possibility to use Audience targeting for result item boosting.
+* Possibility to use contextual information to improve relevancy.
+Current modules:
+	*  Audience targeting
+	*  Geolocation
 * Possibility to highlight result items based on your criteria.
 * Ability to include non-Liferay resources in the search results
 * Easy and fast extendability